Private Foundations in Estate Planning: Overcoming IRS Scrutiny, Structuring Tax-Efficient Charitable Legacies

 Additionally, there are rules against "prohibited transactions" and "self-dealing" with related persons.
 However, structured correctly, a private foundation may pay compensation--even to family members of the donor--so long as the compensation is "reasonable."

 Listen as our experienced panel provides a thorough and practical guide to the operations, benefits, and potential risks of using private foundations as estate planning tools.
-The panel will offer techniques in avoiding and managing IRS audits relating to private foundations.
+The panel will offer techniques in managing private foundations.

 Outline